 Preparing for a Career in Human Resources

-In smaller companies, one or a few staff members may wear many hats and do HR generalist work with responsibility for all aspects of human resources.
+In smaller companies, one or a few staff members may wear many hats and perform HR generalist work with responsibility for all aspects of human resources.
 In larger companies, an HR Director or Vice President might head up multiple departments led by managers who specialize in areas such as training and development, compensation and benefits, or labor relations.

 Because of the variety of positions in the field, you have a great opportunity to find a work setting that suits your skills and strengths, your preference for company size, or your desire to specialize or generalize.

 To prepare yourself for a successful career in human resources, consider pursuing degrees and qualifications that fit the role.
-Develop the skills that every successful HR staff member needs.

 Degrees That Complement a Career in Human Resources